What is Dependency Injection?

-An injection is the passing of a dependency to a dependent object (a client) that would use it.
-The service is made a part of the client's state, passing the service to the client, rather than allowing a client to build or find the service, which is the fundamental requirement of the pattern.
+An injection is the passing of a dependency on a dependent object (a client) that would use it.
+The service is made a part of the client’s state, passing the service to the client, rather than allowing a client to build or find the service, which is the fundamental requirement of the pattern.

 In this article, we only focus on how to achieve constructor injection (Dependency Injection), not its lifetime and Service lifetimes and registration options.

 ASP.NET Core applications can leverage built-in framework services by having them injected into methods in the Start-up class, and application services can be configured for injection as well.
 The default services container provided by ASP.NET Core provides a minimal feature set and isn’t intended to replace other containers.

 - Constructor Injection

 - Method Injection